 The palms of the gloves are also reinforced with additional material to increase the life span of the gloves.
 The thumbs can be flexed forward easily, but they have no give when flexed backwards.
 This keeps your thumbs protected from hyperextending in collisions.

-These are a great pair of gloves, especially for the price.
+These are a solid pair of gloves, especially for the price.
 Performance-wise, they might not be as good as the Vapor 2X Pro gloves, but they also cost a lot less.
-Top pair of gloves here.

 Related: Best Hockey Helmet